 I am an Accredited Counsellor and Psychotherapist registered with the British Association of Counselling and Psychotherapy.
-I work face to face with young people, adults and couples in a quiet, confidential space at my home in Tytherington, Macclesfield.
+I work one to one with adults in a quiet, confidential space at my home in Macclesfield.

 At times we can all struggle with the challenges life throws at us.
 I believe passionately that counselling and therapy enables us to reconnect with the inner strength we all have but so often lose sight of.
 The results can be amazing:

-- a better sense of wellbeing, direction and satisfaction with life
+- A better sense of wellbeing, a clearer direction and better satisfaction with life

-If you are unsure where or who to turn to, but are willing to ask for help, view things from a different perspective and make some changes, then I can support you to make sense of what is going on, gain insight about yourself and your loved ones and empower you to find a more rewarding path.
+If you are unsure where or who to turn to, willing to view things from a different perspective and consider making some changes, then I can support you through the process.
+I will help you to make sense of what is going on, gain insight about yourself and your loved ones and empower you to find a more rewarding path.

-During this process I will show you commitment, compassion and empathy.
+During this process I will show you commitment, compassion, warmth and empathy.

 - Anxiety or depression